rockettheme/docs/Docs/accounts_billing/payments.md

 #### Are Subscriptions Automatically Renewed?

-For starters, we don't have an automatically recurring billing option.
-This is done to ensure that RocketTheme's customers aren't surprised a year after initial sign-up when their membership renewal date comes around.
+For starters, we do not have an automatically recurring billing option.
+This is done to ensure that RocketTheme's customers are not surprised a year after initial sign-up when their membership renewal date comes around.
 We send email reminders as the renewal date approaches, though nothing will ever be automatically billed or drafted.

 #### When Can I Renew My Membership?